YashishDua/AndroidMVP/README.md

 <strong> Note: I will keep updating this repository with new android architecture resources.
-ALso, if you wish to contribute to this repository, create issue and let's get started. </strong>
+Also, if you wish to contribute to this repository, create issue and let's get started. </strong>

 ### Created & Maintained By
 [Yashish Dua](https://github.com/yashishdua)